wagtail/wagtail-vector-index/docs/ai-backends/litellm.md

 The LiteLLM embedding backend is enabled by default using OpenAI's `ada-002` embedding model.
 Adding an `OPENAI_API_KEY` to your environment is enough to get started using this backend, however the behaviour of this backend can be customised in your Django settings.

-Tu use a specific model, specify the `MODEL_ID` as below.
+To a specific model, specify the `MODEL_ID` as below.
 The names of supported models can be found in the [LiteLLM documentation](https://docs.litellm.ai/docs/embedding/supported_embedding).

 ```python
 WAGTAIL_VECTOR_INDEX = {